1. Total distance of route?

 A great sample of touring riding, scenic and with some varying speed sections.
-Also, along this route there are loads of off-road trails for adventure bikes.
+Also, along this route there are plenty of off-road trails for adventure bikes.

 4. Please tell us how the route runs.

-Kraaifontein, N1, R46 to Wellington, R45 to Tulbagh, Porterville, Piketberg, Malmesbury to Philadelphia and back to the N1 @Kraaifontein.
+Kraaifontein, N1, R46 to Wellington, R45 to Tulbagh, Porterville, Piketberg, Malmesbury to Philadelphia and back to the N1 at Kraaifontein.

 5. What kind of motorcycle is the route suitable for?